 I teach on the MRes in Clinical Research at St George's (University of London) and on undergraduate/postgraduate degrees in Midwifery and on the Doctor of Education Programme.
-I am module leader for Applied Research (Mres Clin Research), Principles of Research (2nd year Midwifery), and Social and Political Context of Birth 2 (2nd year Midwifery).
-I am also deputy-lead for the HEE (Health Education England) research internship and the NIHR pre-doctoral bridging programmes.
+I am module leader for Applied Research (MRes Clin Research), Principles of Research (2nd year Midwifery), and Social and Political Context of Birth 2 (2nd year Midwifery).
+I am also programme lead for the HEE (Health Education England) research internship and deputy-lead for the NIHR pre-doctoral bridging programmes.
 I have been supervising PhD students and Master students (mainly MRes in Clin Research and MSc in Global Health at St George's) researching different topics.

 I mainly carried out fieldwork in Andean Bolivia and in the UK.
 In Bolivia, I looked at ethnomedical beliefs and access to different forms of health care according to religious affiliation/ethnicity.
 In the UK, I carried out ethnographic research on processes of decision-making in the NHS, both from the perspective of patients and healthcare professionals.